AmazingAng/WTF-Solidity/Languages/en/08_InitialValue_en/readme.md

 ## Tutorial summary

-In this section, we introduce the initial values of variables in Solidity.
+In this section, we introduced the initial values of variables in Solidity.
 When a variable is declared but not assigned, its value defaults to the initial value.
 Variables with different types have different initial values.
 The `delete` operator can reset the value of the variable to the initial value.